Prof. dr hab. Iwona FijałkowskaPracownia Replikacji DNA i Stabilności Genomu

 Studies of mutations of genes that encode replication complex proteins are important for understanding origins of human diseases.
 Replisome components are highly conserved in all eukaryotes.
 Therefore, yeast cells serve as an excellent model system to study their mutual functional dependencies.
 The central role in the replisome is played by the Cdc45-Mcm2-7-GINS (CMG) helicase complex, which also coordinates the assembly and function of replisome components.
 CMG associates with and stimulates the activity of DNA polymerase ε (Polε), forming the CMGE complex.

 In our investigations, mutated variants of Polε or GINS of the CMGE complex impair genetic stability.
-We observed mutator phenotypes, defects in cell cycle progression, an increase in the participation of low-fidelity DNA Polζ, and an increase in the instability of repeat tracts7-9.
+We observed mutator phenotypes, defects in cell cycle progression, an increase in the participation of low-fidelity DNA Polζ, more frequent homologous recombination events, and an increase in the instability of repeat tracts7-10.
+Moreover, impaired functioning of the GINS complex provides circumstances under which DNA polymerase epsilon (Pol ε) is partially replaced by Pol δ on the leading strand11,12.
 We proposed that the defective function of CMGE impairs the progression of DNA replication, leading to a greater contribution of recombination-based repair mechanisms.
 These findings corroborate recent reports that defects in CMGE promote the development of certain human diseases.

 - Fijalkowska IJ. et al. FEMS Microbiol Rev. 2012 doi: 10.1111/j.1574-6976.2012.00338.x